HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

   sql_file="header_trends.sql"
 ) }}

-Comparing 2020 with 2021, we notice a similar trend from past years where the `ETag` is becoming slightly more popular, and `Last-Modified` is being used 1.5% less.
-But what we should probably keep an eye on next year is this new trend in 1.4% more pages using neither `ETag` nor `Last-Modified` headers, as this could imply a challenge in the community understanding the value of these headers.
+Comparing 2020 and 2021, we notice a recurring trend from past years with the `ETag` becoming slightly more popular, and `Last-Modified` being used 1.5% less.
+What we should probably keep an eye on next year is a new trend of 1.4% more pages using neither `ETag` nor `Last-Modified` headers, as this could imply a challenge in the community understanding the value of these headers.

 ### `Cache-Control` directives
 When using the `Cache-Control` header, you specify one or more *directives*—predefined values that indicate specific caching functionality.
 Multiple directives are separated by commas and can be set in any order, although some clash with one another (e.g., `public` and `private`).
 In addition, some directives take a value, such as `max-age`.